reddcoin-project/blockparser/README.md

-blockparser
+rddblockparser
 ===========

     Credits:
     --------

+        Modified by Leonard Simonse
-        Written by znort987@yahoo.com
+        Originally written by znort987@yahoo.com
-        If you find this useful: 1ZnortsoStC1zSTXbW6CUtkvqew8czMMG
+        If you find this useful:

+        BTC: 145TTNrbPznUtj9jLh7Mn4JeAdEXQjcMqs
+        RDD: RctBPR4vuQmgDuqABUnrqCWjEDwaqF2FWd

     What:
     -----

-        A fairly fast, quick and dirty bitcoin whole blockchain parser.
+        A fairly fast, quick and dirty bitcoin and reddcoin whole blockchain parser.

     Why:
     ----